kartik-v/dependent-dropdown/README.md

   {group-name: {id: <option-value>, name: <option-name>}}
   ```

-  When no data is available for a specific situation (like error), you can send a custom emptyMsg
+  When no data is available for a specific situation (like an backend error), you can send a custom emptyMsg

   ```
    {emptyMsg: '<your message>'}